Inside Rihanna's Star-Studded Met Gala Afterparty

 The “Happy” singer arrived first alongside his wife Helen Lasichanh.
 Elon Musk quickly followed suit with new girlfriend, Grimes, where they made a beeline to the VIP area and “just made out for 30 minutes,” a source tells PEOPLE.

-Supermodels Kendall Jenner, Hailey Baldwin, Gigi and Bella Hadid and Karlie Kloss among others soon joined the party, which was sponsored by Beats by Dr. Dre, and snacked on burgers.
+Supermodels Kendall Jenner, Hailey Baldwin, Gigi and Bella Hadid and Karlie Kloss among others soon joined the party and snacked on burgers.

 Atlanta star Donald Glover, also known as Childish Gambino, made his entrance as the DJ played his new single “This Is America” where the A-list crowd cheered and Diddy insisted the DJ play it twice, another insider tells PEOPLE.